Discover your personal visual style

 The more you learn, see and look others' work, the easier it will be to form a basis to your own visual style and aesthetics.

-You start to realize the variety of creativity around you and be able to pick things that you love and that makes you feel something.
+You start to realize the variety of creativity around you and be able to pick things that you love and that make you feel something.

 3. STUDY YOUR OWN WORK

-What do you especially like in them?
+What do you especially like about them?
 Are they standing out among your other work?

 4. START KEEPING A CREATIVITY JOURNAL

-Creativity journal can be kept in a written form or electronic, like a Pinterest board where you pin your creative ideas.
+A creativity journal can be physical or digital, like a Pinterest board where you pin your creative ideas.
 Or try a mobile phone where you save your ideas and photos.

 It's good to have one place where you can put your inspiration when creativity hits you!